You are viewing the global institutional website

 • 2.
 Curatorial and community design.
 Definition of curatorial lines, social objectives, priority audiences and documentation criteria.

 • 3.
 Program activation.
-Implementation once each territorial node enters operation.
+Implementation once each founding chapter enters operation.

 • 4.
 Mediation and training.
 Support for participants, artists, mediators and partners through sustained learning processes.